robinweser/react-look/README.md

 As you are most likely using the `StyleSheet.create` provided by React Native.
 You might just swap that with Look's `StyleSheet` and add the scope parameter.<br>

 > NOTE: React native does not support every ES6 & ES7 feature out of the box and it could be quite a mess to get it running properly though.

+### Different packages
+If you're wondering which package you should use.
+This depends on your needs.
+* `react-look` includes everything available for both React and React Native.
+* `react-look/dom` adds a lot of DOM-only plugins and custom properties.
+* `react-look/core` is used if you want to use a [custom configuration](docs/guides/configureLook.md) for Look.
+* `react-look/addons` includes every plugin, custom properties and tools used to configure your custom Look instance.

 # Demo
 Check out the provided examples for some special use cases.
 See them in action using the demo.<br>